Wonder Boy: Asha in Monster World continues the classic sidescroller series

 The Wonder Boy games are best known for their focus on 2D exploration with light role-playing game elements.
 The series started in 1986 but then went quiet after the 1994 release of Monster World IV, the first in the franchise to star Asha.

 The series had a revival in 2017 with the remake of Wonder Boy III: Dragon’s Trap, one of the earliest Metroidvanias.
 These are a style of 2D exploration games that blend mechanics of the Metroid and Castlevania series.
 Then 2018 saw the release of Monster Boy and the Cursed Kingdom, a spiritual successor to Dragon’s Trap.
-STUDIOARTDINK and ININ Games are developing this new game.
+StudioArtdink and ININ Games are developing this new game.
 Neither studio was involved with the Dragon’s Trap remake or Monster Boy.

 Ryuichi Nishizawa, the creator of the series, is returning to direct Asha in Monster World.